 You should also carefully document all of the expenses and other negative effects of the injury.
 For example, you should begin keeping a special folder and diary that lists all of your medical expenses, lost wages, and property damages resulting from the accident and injury.
 If you have receipts for out of pocket payments, keep copies in this folder.
 If your injuries are preventing you from certain activities or impacting close relationships, start keeping some notes so that you can detail these losses for your claim.

 When you’ve been injured in an accident, it’s a sad fact that many of the people you encounter won’t have your best interests in mind.
 While still at the accident scene, it is important that you are careful about what you say as someone may try to get you to admit fault.
 While it’s perfectly acceptable to report the accident to your own insurance company, you are strongly advised against speaking with, giving statements to, or discussing settlement with an insurance company without first seeking the advice of an experienced Alabama personal injury attorney.

 - Speak with a Qualified Injury Attorney

 If you or a loved one has been injured due to the careless or wrongful acts of another party, it’s essential that you speak with a qualified Alabama personal injury attorney that can help you seek justice.
 Finding the right personal injury attorney could be essential to the success of your claim.
 An experienced injury attorney will not only advocate for your rights, but they will also pursue just compensation for your damages.
-Contact the Dothan, Alabama personal injury attorneys at Smith & McGhee now at 334-702-1744 or online to schedule a free consultation to discuss your case.
+Contact the Dothan, Alabama personal injury attorneys at Smith & McGhee now at 334-702-1744 or online to schedule a consultation to discuss your case.